semgrep/semgrep-docs/docs/semgrep-cloud-platform/getting-started.md

     <dd>Enables SCP to perform tasks <strong>only on resources that you choose to share with SCP</strong>.
 SCP never uses this permission to perform actions on your behalf, even if you have <code>semgrep-app</code> installed.
 See <a href ="https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/authorizing-github-apps">When does a GitHub App act on your behalf?</a> for more information.</dd>
 </dl>

-### Permissions to add your repositories into Semgrep Cloud Platform
+### Permissions to add repositories to Semgrep Cloud Platform

-With [`semgrep-app`](https://github.com/apps/semgrep-app), you can integrate Semgrep into the GitHub repositories you select.
+With [`semgrep-app`](https://github.com/apps/semgrep-app), you can integrate Semgrep into your GitHub repositories.
 The app requires the following permissions:

 <dl>
     <dt>Reading metadata of the repositories you select</dt>